israelalagbe/payment-service/README.md

-## Payment Service Test
+## Payment Service Simlation

-This project is a payment service application built with Node.js, Express, and TypeScript.
+This project is a payment service simulation application built with Node.js, Express, and TypeScript.
 It provides REST APIs for payment processing with Swagger documentation.

 ### Prerequisites